 Before short-term shareholder capitalism invaded boardrooms, companies were run in the interests of their owners, founders, or families.
 These interests were mainly long-term, except during periods of ownership crisis.
 The perennial health of the company was the overriding criterion for deciding how to deal with conflicting stakeholder interests.
 Apart from robber-barons with monopoly positions, this meant rewarding customers, employees and the community to improve the company’s long-term performance.

 To increase their long-term revenues companies have to offer their customers a superior value proposition; to retain the commitment of their value-creating employees they have to give them superior rewards; to maintain their social license to operate over the long run they have to ensure that they don’t harm the communities and environment in which they operate.

-Executives should take the ESG risks for their shareholders seriously.
-But penalties, if they occur, for taking advantage of weak stakeholders only kick in later, as BP discovered when – after lowering costs and downplaying environmental safety – it had to pay $65 billion for the damage from the oil rig explosion in the Bay of Mexico.
+A third flaw in the current view of stakeholder capitalism is the lack of a strong incentive to avoid exploiting weak stakeholders.
+Penalties, if they occur for taking advantage of weak stakeholders, only kick in later, as BP discovered when – after lowering costs and downplaying environmental safety – it had to pay $65 billion for the damage from the oil rig explosion in the Bay of Mexico.
 VW also learned this the hard way when – after prioritizing US growth and deceiving customers– it had to pay €30 billion in penalties for rigging its diesel pollution control system.

 Yet, many large companies will continue making stakeholder capitalism an oxymoron.
 They will exploit weak stakeholders where they can get away with it, the way big tech calmly monetizes consumer data and buys out emerging competitors.